 Welcome to wildlife photography.

-Wildlife Tales: A Rainy Afternoon with a Cheetah, Her Cubs, and an Unlucky Gazelle
+Wildlife Stories: A Rainy Afternoon with a Cheetah, Her Cubs, and an Unlucky Gazelle

 It was insane, the rain was coming down in drops the size of my head.
 The sky was dark and green like a bruise, and if I’d been in my home state of Michigan I would have sworn a tornado was minutes away.